Redox-Digital/paris-comtesse/README.md

-# TS React Boilerplate
+# Paris & Comtesse Front-End App

-App adaptable for a TS React project.
-Boilerplate created by [Redox Digital](https://redoxdigital.ch).
+Front-End App for Paris & Comtesse SA, created by [Redox Digital](https://redoxdigital.ch).

-This BP includes Sass.

-*This README is a work in progress and is still incomplete.*
+Paris & Comtesse SA is a metalic construction company based in Boudry (NE), Switerland.
+You can visit the website on [pc-sa.ch](https://pc-sa.ch).

 ### 🔍 Overview

-### ⚛️ Boilerplate Features
+### ⚛️ Project Features

 - **React:** A JavaScript library for building user interfaces.
 - **TypeScript:** Written in TypeScript language.